A Metropolis-class sampler for targets with non-convex support: Numerical examples

 \section{Numerical examples}

 In order to motivate some applications, Section \ref{sec:0} begins with a general discussion of targets for which the skipping sampler offers an advantage over RWM.
 The numerical example of Section \ref{sec:example3}, in the context of rare event sampling, illustrates an improvement in exploration achieved by our method.
 Then, in an application to optimisation, Section \ref{sec:example5} provides quantitative examples of performance improvements obtained when the skipping sampler is used as a subroutine in probabilistic methods for non-convex optimisation.
+The Python code used to create all these numerical examples and figures is available at~\cite{Zocca2021}.